Audience: End-users, All Support Agents.

 - Mode: Awair works best with routers set to mixed access mode (802.11b/g/n).
 Due to the stricter access rules, Awair may not be compatible with 802.11ac or 802.11n-only modes at this time.

-If you’re trying to connect your Awair to a corporate or high-security network, we recommend taking a look at the following best practices.
-This article provides an overview for the following:
+f you’re trying to connect your Awair to a corporate or high-security network, it is recommended to check the following aspects for network connectivity which are as follows;

 - Advanced Networking Highlights